pysync/sady/README.md

 ### Quick Install

-(This script use for Macosx only.
-For ubuntu or other linux users please use manual install.)
 ```
 $ curl "https://raw.githubusercontent.com/dungntnew/sady/master/install.sh?v=1.0" | sh
 ```

+This script use for Macosx only.
+For ubuntu or other linux users please use manual install. current issues: zsh: command not found: just after installed in current termial session => open other termial tab to reload ~/.bash_profile  or: source ~/.bash_profile to take effect.

 ### Dependences
 - python >= 3.3 (asyncio requires Python 3.3 or later)